Chock It Up To…

 She found her voice.
 "What?
 No!
 No, I will not—"

 "Come"—he said with a dark look in his eyes—"with me.
 Now."

 He turned and left.
 Lavender exchanged a look with her friend and hopped up, unsure of what was going to happen.
 Hell, she'd have enough to deal with just explaining things to Parvati when she returned.

 Lavender caught up with him at the end of the street and had to lean on him while catching her breath.
 "What's your problem, Luci—"

 The next thing she knew, he had her tilted back, Frenching her to within an inch of her life in front of all the passing witches and wizards to see.
 When he broke away, he held her there.
 "Listen and listen well."

 The witch nodded.
 She couldn't speak right now even if she wanted; she was too breathless.

 "I ended it to give you a break.
 I thought you would finally develop some sense and smarts by doing so.
 But apparently not."

 "I wasn't finished."
 He stood her up and led her through the winding streets and off the beaten path.
 It took her a while before she realized they were heading to Malfoy Manor.

 She laughed darkly.
 "So you've seen the light.
-You'll finally accept me as a piece of meat, like I've always seen you."
+You'll finally accept me as a piece of meat, as I've always seen you."